deralation/deralation.github.io/cv/index.md

 - Object Oriented Programming with PHP 5.6
 - MySQL 5.6
 - Flexible and modular approach to system design.
-- Version control system knowledge Git.
+- Git.
 - Working with Amazon AWS Instances.
 Our Database store in AWS RDS.
 We use Amazon SNS Pub/Sub for mobile notifications service for coordinating the delivery of messages to subscribing endpoints and clients.
 We use Amazon Simple Email Service (Amazon SES) as a mailing to members.
 - Dynamic localization with TR, EN, AR with gettext
 - Cron scripts to check member payments, reservations.
 - Front-end : HTML, CSS, as well as JavaScript / jQuery for front-end integration.
-- (PHP 5.6, NGINX , MYSQL, Docker, AWS, JavaScript, jQuery, Docker-compose)
+- (PHP 5.6, NGINX , MYSQL, Docker, AWS, JavaScript, jQuery, Docker-compose, Postman)

 `2014(Mar) - 2015(Mar)`
 **[Adphorus / Publik]({{site.adphorus}}), Istanbul / Turkey**